 Peter Drucker is arguably the most influential architect of today’s corporate society.
 Yet no concise overview of his life and work has ever appeared–until now.
 Creating a Drucker primer as much as a biography, Jack Beatty has distilled the essence of Drucker’s beliefs and strategies into one engaging volume.
 Spanning Drucker’s childhood in Vienna during the first world war, through his first American teaching jobs when raging factions debated the best form of government (if any), to his immersion in modern management theory using General Motors as a model, and finally, to the era of downsizing facing his Fortune 500 clients, The World According to Peter Drucker also captures our own corporate evolution in this century.

 Jack Beatty is a senior editor of The Atlantic and news analyst for On Point, the national NPR news and public affairs program.
-His book The Rascal King on legendary Boston mayor James Michael Curley won an American Book Award,… More about Jack Beatty
+His book The Rascal King, on legendary Boston mayor James Michael Curley, won an American Book Award, was shortlisted for the NBCC award, and… More about Jack Beatty

 Paperback | $15.00

 Published by Broadway Books Dec 29, 1998| 220 Pages| 5-1/2 x 8-1/2| ISBN 9780767903028